The Aloha Spirit

 - kupono: honesty and fairness

 The past is still a vital part of the present in Hawaii.
-By experiencing the people and the spirit of aloha during your visit, you are enriching your experience of the culture and helping to keep history alive.
+Enrich your experience of the culture by experiencing the people and the spirit of aloha during your visit.
+In doing so, you are helping to keep history alive.
 Explore the traditions of the past that are still prevalent in the culture of Waikiki and Oahu’s small towns.

 The Hawaiian Blessing is a traditional ceremony to bless new homes, canoes, businesses, babies, and food.
 The blessing calls upon great powers to assist in the safety, well being and success of the new creation.
 The blessing also cleans and clears the way of any conflict or negative experience that may have occurred in the past.
-The ceremony is performed by a spiritual leader drawing together a community to participate in honoring a new beginning.
+The ceremony, performed by a spiritual leader, draws a community together to participate in honoring a new beginning.